jeff5/very-slow-jython/docs/src/site/sphinx/treepython/simple_statements.rst

             // Process the statements in the block current = child;
             try {
-                return super.visit_FunctionDef(functionDef);
+                // Visit children (body may have further FunctionDefs) return super.visit_FunctionDef(functionDef);
             } finally {
                 // Restore context